 The guide is delivered through 12 weekly information packs full of diet, healthy eating and physical activity advice, including weekly challenges.

 Each information guide contains a food and activity chart to help you record your calories, exercise and weight loss so you can see how well you're doing at a glance.

 If you're using the downloadable PDFs, print the chart out at the start of your week.
 Stick it somewhere you can see it, such as the fridge or a kitchen cupboard, and update it at the end of each day.

-In addition to a healthier diet, regular physical activity is an important component of your weight loss journey.
+In addition to a healthier diet, regular physical activity is an important part of your weight loss journey.

 Not only will it help you burn extra calories, but it will also keep you motivated and improve your general health and wellbeing.

 As you work through the weeks, you'll get lots of ideas and structured programmes to help you get active, from easy ways to gradually build activity into your day, to the popular Couch to 5K, 5K+ and Strength and Flex podcasts.

-The links below provide the tools and knowledge you'll need from day one on the plan.
+The following links provide the tools and knowledge you'll need from day 1 of the plan.
 Before you download Week 1, it's worth taking a look so you can: